Milos29/Result-Manager/README.md

-# Result-Manager
-Ranks students based on exams
+App that ranks students based on exam results